-- Underground locations - Inside of buildings, trains, or other covered vehicles - Under any other metal or concrete roof or structure - · Between tall buildings or under dense tree-cover - In temperature extremes outside the operating limits of your radio to receive signals from an adequate number of satellites.
+- Underground locations - Inside buildings, trains, or covered vehicles - Under any metal, or concrete roof, or structure - · Between tall buildings or under dense tree-cover - In temperature extremes outside the operating limits of your radio

 Even where location information can be calculated in such situations, it may take longer to do so, and your location estimate may not be as accurate.
 Therefore, in any emergency situation, always report your location to your dispatcher.